 Viewing and commenting on appeals

-Members of the public can view decided appeals and view and comment on appeals that are currently in progress online using the council's Public Access for Planning service.
+Members of the public can view decided appeals and view and comment on appeals that are currently in progress using the council's Public Access for Planning service.
 Make sure 'appeals' is selected when you carry out a search.

 Before you make an appeal